-The level of pension should be as close as possible to the level of remuneration during the last period of service, to complete the guarantees of financial security and correspond with the status of a former judge and so also to provide a financial motivation for choosing a career as a judge.
+The level of pension should be as close as possible to the level of remuneration during the last period of service (including bonuses and other material benefits), to complete the guarantees of financial security and correspond with the status of a former judge and so also to provide a financial motivation for choosing a career as a judge.

-As occupational pensions are an element of remuneration, they give rise to rights that must be protected, including from the point of view of property rights (ECJ, C-262/88).
+As occupational pensions are an element of remuneration, they give rise to rights that must be protected, including from the point of view of property rights9.
 The length-of-service allowance constitutes a loyalty bonus by way of reward but, above all, with the effect of compensating for the deprivations, restrictions and incompatibilities suffered throughout the exercise of the profession.
-Disregarding this case-law constitutes a serious breach of EU law (ECJ, C-224/01).
+Disregarding this case-law constitutes a serious breach of EU law10.